 Buying a car in Spain from a private seller

-Buying a second-hand car from a private seller is certainly possible for expats in Spain, and as there is normally more leeway to negotiate with these individuals, it can be a great way to bag a bargain.
+Buying a car in Spain from a private seller is doable, and as there is normally more leeway to negotiate with these individuals, it can be a great way to bag a bargain.
 That said, keep in mind that private purchases will get no guarantee or warranty on the car.

-Buying a car from a private seller involves entering into a joint legal relationship with the seller and handling all the paperwork yourselves.
+Buying a car from a private seller involves entering into a joint legal relationship with the seller and handling all the vehicle registration paperwork yourselves.

-A purchase agreement (contratode compraventa) must be drawn up, and the transfer of ownership must be made at the vehicle registration desk of the Traffic Department (Jefatura de Tráfico) where a transfer document (Solicitud de Transmisión de Vehículos) needs to be filled in and signed.
-Make sure that the date and time of the transfer appear on the Contrato so that any traffic fines the seller has left unpaid are not passed on to the buyer.
+A purchase agreement (contrato de compraventa) must be drawn up, and the transfer of ownership must be made at the vehicle registration desk of the Traffic Department (Jefatura de Tráfico), where a transfer document (Solicitud de Transmisión de Vehículos) needs to be filled in and signed.
+You must complete this transfer within 30 days of purchase.
+Make sure that the date and time of the transfer appear on the contract so that any traffic fines the seller has left unpaid are not passed on to the buyer.

 Also, note that it is accepted practice to take the proposed car for a thorough inspection (toda prueba) at a mechanic.

-To start the car-hunting process, expats are advised to check local newspaper kiosks (quiosco) for specialised car magazines, such as Autopista, Coche Actual, Car and Driver and Autofácil or use their online versions.
-Other digital sources include Autoscout24.com and Coches.net.
+To start your car-hunting process, you’re advised to check local newspaper kiosks for specialised car magazines, such as Autopista, Coche Actual, Car and Driver, and Autofácil or use their online versions.
+Popular digital platforms include Autoscout24.com, Coches.net, and Wallapop, which has seen significant growth in automotive sales.

-If external finance is needed for the car, expats will have to apply for a loan from the bank in person.
+If external finance is needed for the car, you’ll have to apply for a loan from the bank in person.
 Bank rates can be better than dealers’ rates, but banks also have stricter criteria for eligibility.
-If external finance is not needed, payment will have to be made with a bank cheque, since personal cheques are barely used.
+If external finance is not needed, payment will have to be made with a bank cheque since personal cheques are barely used.

 Hiring a gestor

-Since the gestor has runners who deal with many clients at the same time, expats shouldn't have to pay for too much of the gestor's time.
+Since the gestor has runners who deal with many clients at the same time, you shouldn’t have to pay for too much of the gestor’s time.

 Buying a car in Spain from a dealership

-Alternatively, foreigners can buy a new or used car from a reputable dealership (concesionario), and the dealer will handle the paperwork with the Traffic Department.
-Buyers will also get a guarantee that lasts up to a year on the car, but unfortunately, the overall price of the car will most likely be more expensive than one bought from a private seller – even if the dealer does offer a discount or a special deal.
+Alternatively, buying a car in Spain from a dealership means you can buy a new or used car from a reputable dealer (concesionario), and the dealer will handle the paperwork with the Traffic Department.
+You’ll also get a guarantee that lasts up to a year on the car.
+Unfortunately, the overall price of the car will most likely be more expensive than one bought from a private seller, even if the dealer does offer a discount or a special deal.

-Due to various government plans to reduce pollution, cars over ten years old may be taken in part exchange and qualify for a discount on a new purchase.
+Due to various government plans to reduce pollution, cars over 10 years old may be taken in part exchange and qualify for a discount on a new purchase.
+The current MOVES III programme offers substantial incentives for electric vehicle purchases, with grants reaching several thousand pounds for environmentally friendly cars.

 Expat Health Insurance